‘Call before you dig’: April is National Safe Digging Awareness Month

 MONTGOMERY, Ala.
-(WSFA) - April is Safe Digging Awareness Month to remind people that a number of pipelines, wires, and cables are buried in the ground beneath and around their homes.
-The month is used to promote the importance of knowing what’s buried before doing any outdoor projects.
+(WSFA) - April is Safe Digging Awareness Month, designed to remind people that several pipelines, wires, and cables are buried beneath and around their homes.
+It is also meant to promote the importance of knowing what’s buried before doing any outdoor projects.

-“We encourage homeowners and professional contractors to take precautions by calling 811 at least two days prior to digging.
+“We encourage homeowners and professional contractors to take precautions by calling 811 at least two days before digging.
 It is the only way to know which utilities are buried in your area,” says Alabama Pubic Service Commission President Twinkle Andress Cavanaugh.

 The service is free and required by law before any excavation can begin.
 Once a utility company is notified, the company will send a representative to your property to mark underground lines with paint and flags.

-You can submit a “locate request” online instead of actually dialing 811 at this link.
+You can submit a “locate request” online instead of dialing 811 at this website.

 Copyright 2022 WSFA 12 News.
 All rights reserved.